cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ### Authentication Mechanisms

-Authentication is vital to securing gRPC services, ensuring that only authorized clients can access sensitive data or perform specific actions. gRPC supports various authentication mechanisms, including token-based systems, API keys, and mutual TLS (mTLS).
+Authentication is vital to securing gRPC services, ensuring that only authorized clients can access sensitive data or perform specific actions. gRPC supports various authentication mechanisms, including token-based systems, API keys, and mTLS.
 Your role in choosing the suitable mechanism is crucial, as it depends on the application's security requirements and deployment environment. .NET provides robust support for each approach, making you an integral part of the authentication process.

 #### Token-Based Authentication